subhan-insider/Slider/README.md

 * Every active slide gets the class of 'active'
 * The arrow buttons gets 'ins-arrow-disabled' class by default (can be changed with options) when the start or the end of slider is reached
+* If you wish to reinit the slider more than once on the same page then make sure that *destroyOnInit* option is true

 ## Built With